lochungtin/Pyxelite/README.md

 Pyxelite is an open source mobile ARGB controller written in React Native for web server based ARGB microcontrollers.

-The app will be released onto the playstore in the new future.

-A desktop version of this application is also under development.
+This project is currently in alpha and only available for android, support for iOS and desktop are currently under development.
+The latest stable release apk can be found <a href='https://github.com/lochungtin/Pyxelite/releases'>here</a>.

-# Micro Controller
+## Micro Controller

-The microcontroller used in this project is an ESP-01S with an arduino nano / pro micro, but any other device that supports web server hosting would be suitable for this application.
-The repo and code for the microcontroller can be found <a href='https://github.com/lochungtin/PyxeliteController'>here</a>.
+The microcontroller used in this project is an ESP32, but any other device that supports web server hosting would be suitable for this application.
+The repo and code for the microcontroller can be found <a href='https://github.com/lochungtin/ESPyxelite'>here</a>.

-# Official Pyxelite Website
+## Official Pyxelite Website

 For more information about the application, visit the Pyxelite official website. (currently not available)

-# Gallery
+## Gallery

 Screenshots of each section of the mobile app.